Overview of Provide Cardiopulmonary Resuscitation (LISMORE)

 Break Times, Lunch and Refreshments

-Workforce Skills & Training will provide morning tea and afternoon tea.
 Depending on the course duration, there are a number of food outlets located nearby.
+Morning and afternoon tea is available for participants, with a gold coin donation.
 Want to bring your lunch?
 No worries at all.
 We have a refrigerator and microwave should you require these facilities.

 We are a non-smoking training centre however, should you choose to smoke, your trainer will advise of appropriate smoking areas.